 Overview of Colleges Offering Dietetics Majors

 Undergraduate programs in the field of dietetics are typically offered as Bachelor of Science degrees and can be completed in four years.
 In these programs, students take a variety of fundamental and advanced coursework that covers dietetics as well as related fields like nutrition and public health.
-After completing a bachelor's degree in this field, students can go on to study at the graduate level or apply for an internship, which is required to earn the Registered Dietician (RD) credential.
+After completing a bachelor's degree in this field, students who have met any other state requirements may apply for the Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN) credential.
 We will explore these degree programs in greater detail below, as well as the types of careers they lead to and some specific universities that offer such programs.

 Admission Requirements for Dietetics Programs